LMTRADE/carded-ios/STYLEGUIDE.md

 - Avoid single letter variables.
 Try using `idx` / `jdx` instead of `i` / `j` in for loops.

 - Acronyms should be all lowercase as a method prefix (ex:`url` or `urlString`).
-Otherwise, they should be all caps when occurring elsewhere in the method name, or as a class name (ex: `handleStripeURLCallbackWithURL` or `STPAPIClient`)
+Otherwise, they should be all caps when occurring elsewhere in the method name, or as a class name (ex: `handlecardedURLCallbackWithURL` or `STPAPIClient`)

 - Internal or private methods and ivars should begin with an `_`, e.g. `- (void)_doPrivateStuff` and `id _internalVariable`.
 This is not required for private properties which should not include an underscore (this is to distinguish them from their underlying variable which automatically has an `_` prefix).